yasassri/wso2-capp-manager/README.md

 ````

 ## Instructions for Usage
+### Building the client
+First clone the source code and then execute `mvn clean install` which will generate the executable uber Jar in the target directory.

-### Accessing remote WSO2 servers.
+### Importing certificates to access remote servers.

-First we need to create trust dtore in JKS format and then import the remote servers public certificate to that trustore.
+First we need to create a java keystore in JKS format and then import the remote servers public certificate to that keystore.

 ````
 e.g: keytool -import -alias dev-env -file public.cer -storetype JKS -keystore client-truststore.jks
 ````

+After that you can execute any operation referring the above example section.

 ## Understanding the output streams
 All the output logs are written into a file and to the console STD_ERROR.
 All the output data is written to the console std out.